 CAP! draws upon multiple areas of expertise in order to bring comprehensive services to the advocacy projects of its clients.

-A graduate of Ecole Normale Supérieure, where she obtained a degree in geopolitics, Marine Gauthier has worked for over a decade providing civil society advocacy guidance and support, particularly on questions relating to minorities' rights and environmental governance.
-After working for multiple NGOs as well as United Nations agencies, Marine founded CAP! in 2014 as a freelance consultant.
+A graduate of Ecole Normale Supérieure and a PhD candidate at the Graduate Institute, Marine Gauthier has worked for over a decade providing advocacy guidance and support to civil society organizations, particularly on questions relating to human rights and environmental governance.
+After working for multiple NGOs as well as United Nations agencies, Marine founded CAP! in 2016 as a freelance consultant.
 In the years that followed, she teamed up with a skilled and engaged group in order to enrich CAP!’s competencies.
-She conducted extensive work experience in South East Asia, West and Central Africa, mainly in DR.Congo, and also works as an international expert on REDD+, rights-based forest protection, indigenous peoples rights and civil society participation to land-use management processes.
-She now teaches regularly in France and Belgium on NGO Communications and Advocacy strategies (EFAP, Mundo-B, ULB).
-Contact me: marine.gauthier (at) cap-impact.org
+She conducted extensive field work in South East Asia, West and Central Africa, mainly in DR.Congo, and also works as an international expert on REDD+, rights-based forest protection, indigenous peoples rights and civil society participation to land-use management processes.
+She now teaches regularly in France and Belgium on NGO Communications and Advocacy strategies (EFAP, Mundo-B, ULB) and works in parallel with the Center on Conflict, Development and Peacebuilding.

 Marta Semplici holds a Master's degree in European Affairs from the Institut d'Etudes Politiques de Bordeaux and is an independent consultant and trainer, expert on issues relating to international human rights law, civil society capacity building and European policies.
 Marta worked for ten years in the NGO sector as a programme and advocacy officer in collaboration with civil society organisations in Europe, Maghreb and the Middle East.
 Passionate about ethical and citizen lobbying, Marta likes to think about concrete and innovative actions to enable civil society to have an effective influence on political decisions.
-She has joined the CAP! team with whom she designs and runs advocacy training courses for different audiences.
+She has joined the CAP! team with whom she works primarily on external evaluations of programmes and the set-up of efficient Monitoring, Evaluation and Learning tools for advocacy.

 Clémence Berlingen – Development and partnerships